spectrocloud/librarium/content/docs/04-clusters/03-edge/11-deploy-cluster.md

 |Install order (Optional)|Leave default|
 |Manifests|Add new manifest, and name it `hello-universe`|

-Entering `hello-universe` file name in the **Manifest** field will open a blank file in Palette's text editor.
-Copy the following manifest and paste it in Palette's text editor.
+When you provide the value `hello-universe` in the **Manifest** field, a blank text editor will open o the righthand side of the screen.
+Copy the following manifest and paste it into the text editor.
 <br />

 ```yaml